 Even if you have been doing it for many years, you can’t just skip preparing for your show.

 Preparation makes everything better.
 It’s the difference between an amateur and a professional.

 You get to weed out the bad parts, refine the good parts, and produce the best for your audience.

-- Not coming out as funny because you don't remember any jokes;
+- Don't come out as funny because you don't remember any jokes;

-- Long pauses as you collect your thoughts;
+- Experience long pauses as you collect your thoughts;

-- Making excuses or apologies, "Oh sorry, I didn’t mean to say that"
+- Make excuses or apologies, "Oh, sorry, I didn’t mean to say that"